freegeek-pdx/mkuser/README.md

 > While there is no explicit length limit, there is a combined byte length limit of the account name, full name, login shell, and home folder path.<br/>
 > If the combined byte length of these 4 attributes is over *1010 bytes*, the full name will not load in the "Log Out" menu item of the "Apple" menu.<br/>
 > While this is not a serious issue, it does indicate a bug or limitation within some part of macOS that we do not want to trigger.<br/>
-> `mkuser` will do this math for you and show an error with all of the byte length as well as how many bytes need to be removed for these 4 attributes to fit within the combined 1010 byte length limitation.<br/>
+> `mkuser` will do this math for you and show an error with all of the byte lengths as well as how many bytes need to be removed for these 4 attributes to fit within the combined 1010 byte length limitation.<br/>
 > This 1010 byte length limit should not be hit under normal circumstances, so you will generally not need to worry about hitting this limit.<br/>
 > For a bit more technical information about this issue from my testing, search for *1010 bytes* within the source of this script.
 >